baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ## Exercise 3: build your first dashboard

 Our sales team discovered your BI platform project.
-They would love a first dashboard with 4 informations. we don't judge their relevancy here :wink: :
+They would love a first dashboard with 4 informations.
+We don't judge their relevancy here :wink: :

 - Total of customers we have.
 - Table with top 5 customers information, sorted by amount of orders (not revenue).